Research, Education, and Training Subcore

 Health Disparities Research Work in Progress (RWIP) Seminar Series occurs on the first and third Mondays of each month.

-Health Disparities Research Curriculum is designed to increase knowledge and skill of participants in the evaluation, design, and conduct of health disparities research.
+Health Disparities Research Curriculum is designed to increase the knowledge and skill of participants in the evaluation, design, and conduct of health disparities research.

 Annual Health Disparities Research Colloquium brings together health disparities investigators across the campus to share work, hear presentations from experts inside and outside of Duke.